Edit page

 Richard Smith

 As a boy, English-born guitarist Richard Smith was inspired by artists like Chet Atkins and Django Reinhardt and pleaded with his father (a music promoter) to teach him their fingerpicking style.
-Richard's early career saw the occasional solo show, but he also played in a trio with two of his brothers.
+Smith's early career saw the occasional solo show while also playing in a trio with two of his brothers.

-Richard moved across the pond to Nashville in 2000 in hopes of spreading his name and expanding his talent.
+Smith moved across the pond to Nashville in 2000 in hopes of spreading his name and expanding his talent.
 Only a year later in 2001, he earned the title of National Fingerstyle Guitar Champion.
-Since then, Richard Smith's talents have helped him to travel the world playing and teaching the guitar.
-He has held concerts all over America, Canada, Europe, Australia, Brazil and of course, his home country of England.
+Since then, Smith's talents have helped him travel the world playing and teaching the guitar.
+He has played all over America, Canada, Europe, Australia, Brazil and of course, his home country of England.

-Listening to Richard Smith play guitar is a multi-faceted experience.
-On one hand, the pure craftsmanship of the fingerstyle guitar — quick licks interspersed with percussion on the body of the guitar — is something to marvel at in and of itself.
+Listening to Smith play guitar is a multi-faceted experience.
+On one hand, the pure craftsmanship of the fingerstyle guitar—quick licks interspersed with percussion on the body of the guitar—is something to marvel at in and of itself.
 On the other hand, the audience is tempted to simply close their eyes and let themselves be transported by the music.
-From "The Streets of Laredo" to "Nashtownville" Richard Smith is a guitar ace whose abilities span the nation (and beyond).
+From "The Streets of Laredo" to "Nashtownville" Smith is a guitar ace whose abilities span the nation (and beyond).

 Editor's Note: We encourage you to verify event times and details with the organizers, as they may change.